ThinkR-open/gitlabr/README.md

 my_project <- 20384533 #repo.rtask",
 ```

--   If the principal branch is not named `main`, you need to specify it
+-   If the default branch is not named `main`, you need to specify it
     with `gitlabr_options_set()`

 ``` r